Let's focus on the first — Audrey the ultra-runner...

 And the rest, as they say, is history.

-Specifically, I finished my first half-marathon in 2002 and my first marathon (Loch Ness) in 2003, and have since then added a further 19 marathons, 15 ultras, a multi-day challenge, and my Antarctic Odyssey to my personal medal table.
+Specifically, I finished my first half-marathon in 2002 and my first marathon (Loch Ness) in 2003, the first ultra-marathon in 2010 and first adventure race in 2013.

 I'm fully aware that other runners have completed more races, have clocked up more miles, and run faster.
 But ticking boxes is not my driver.
 For me, running is all about the sense of purpose and well being it brings — ensuring it never becomes a chore is paramount, as is staying healthy and injury-free.